 July 28, 2014 - A federal appeals court strikes down Virginia's ban on same-sex marriage.
 The 4th Circuit opinion also will affect marriage laws in other states within its jurisdiction, including West Virginia, North Carolina and South Carolina.
-Separate orders would have to be issued for affected states in the region outside Virginia.
-Gay and lesbian couples in Virginia cannot marry in the state for at least another three weeks, giving the time for another appeal to be filed on enforcement.
+Separate orders will have to be issued for affected states in the region outside Virginia.

 August 20, 2014 - The U.S. Supreme Court grants a request to delay enforcement of an appeals court ruling that overturned Virginia's same-sex marriage ban.